andersy005/talks/presentations/2022/ams-keynote.md

 #### Contributing back

-- Give back to the Python Scientific Community
+- Give back to the Python Scientific Community <!-- .element: class="fragment" data-fragment-index="1" -->
-- Can take many forms
+- Can take many forms <!-- .element: class="fragment" data-fragment-index="2" -->
-  - Service contributions (pull requests reviews, bug fixes, outreach, etc.)
+  - Service contributions (pull requests reviews, bug fixes, outreach, etc.) <!-- .element: class="fragment" data-fragment-index="3" -->
-  - Psychological support and encouragement (e.g. thank maintainers when you get a chance)
+  - Psychological support and encouragement (e.g. thank maintainers when you get a chance) <!-- .element: class="fragment" data-fragment-index="4" -->
-  - And, of course, monetary contributions (donations) when you can afford it.
+  - And, of course, monetary contributions (donations) when you can afford it. <!-- .element: class="fragment" data-fragment-index="5" -->
-- Cite the open source software in your academic/research work
+- Cite the open source software in your academic/research work <!-- .element: class="fragment" data-fragment-index="6" -->

 Note: If a research lab uses open source software, the resulting papers should cite the software the same way as any other reference.